Neophytos Rodinos: Legacy

-Rodinos generally believed that support from western Europe would be possible to overthrow Ottoman rule only if the native populations in Greece accepted the Roman Catholic Church.
+Rodinos generally believed that support from western Europe to overthrow Ottoman rule would be possible if the native populations in Greece accepted the Roman Catholic Church.

-Rodinos is the most important Cypriot prose writer and the most prominent 17th century Cypriot scholar while his voluminous work still awaits its systematic scholars and editors.
+Rodinos is regarded as one of the most important Cypriot prose writers and among the most prominent Cypriot scholars of the seventeenth century.
+His work is particularly notable for his exceptional ability to handle the early modern Greek language.
+However, much of his extensive body of work still has yet to receive systematic scholarly editing and analysis.

-Rodino's work was central to the spread of Catholicism among the Greek-speaking Orthodox of the East and Italy in the transitional period at the beginning of the 17th century.
-He played a crucial role in maintaining Cypriot ties to a wider Greek world and a distinctive Greek literary and philosophical tradition.
+Rodinos' writings played a significant role in the dissemination of Catholicism among the Greek-speaking Orthodox of the East and Italy during the transitional period at the beginning of the seventeenth century.
+He also contributed to maintaining Cypriot intellectual and cultural connections with the wider Greek literary world and its philosophical traditions.

-He is also considered a forerunner of Frangiskos Skoufos, Ilias Miniatis, Rigas Feraios and Kosmas the Aetolian.
+He is also considered a precursor to figures such as Frangiskos Skoufos, Ilias Miniatis, Rigas Feraios and Kosmas the Aetolian.

 Works

-An as yet unspecified number of Rodinos' works and letters survive in manuscripts form in several libraries, especially in the Vatican.
-His work is particularly notable for his exceptional ability to handle the early modern Greek language.

-In addition to his theological works published by the Propaganda Congregation, he wrote a large number of other writings.
-His work is generally divided into three main categories:
+In addition to his theological works published by the Propaganda Congregation, he wrote a large number of other pieces.
+His work is generally divided into three categories: